toddcf/code-snippets/javascript/reserved-words/keywords/this.md

 ```

 So for functions in the global scope, you are NOT attaching `this` to the function, you are attaching it to the global object.
 "When you are just invoking the function, it points to the global variable."

+## Scoping

+The `this` keyword is always scoped to a function.
+And if that function is an arrow function, arrow functions use lexical scoping, so `this` will refer to its current surrounding scope and no further.

+`this` also refers to the *instance* of the thing that was made.
+(The function, the object, etc.)